 I found this recipe on the BBC Good Food website and it ticked all of the boxes I was looking for: quick, healthy and satisfying.
 I love mashed potato so I didn't have high expectations for the basil bean mash but it's great.

 I've tweaked the recipe in a few ways.
-Firstly I like to roast the garlic a little so it isn't as pungent when added to the mash.
-I top the fish with breadcrumbs and sometimes I use haddock or salmon.
-I make the mash with broad beans instead of soya beans as they're easier to get hold of.
-I also make the mash in a blender as I don't have a food processor which makes the texture quite chunky as some beans don't make it to the bottom where the blade is.
+I like to roast the garlic a little so it isn't as pungent when added to the mash and I top the fish with breadcrumbs.
+Sometimes I use haddock or salmon instead of cod and the mash is made with broad beans instead of soya beans as they're easier to get hold of.

 - 2 fillets cod

 - 2 small bunches cherry tomatoes on the vine

 - 250g frozen broad beans